 5.1 If you are disabled, or become disabled in the course of your study with us, you are encouraged to tell us about your condition.
 This is to enable us to support you as much as possible.
 You may also wish to advise your tutor or any reasonable adjustments to your studying.
-Your Admissions Director may wish to consult with you and your medical adviser(s) about possible reasonable adjustments.
+Your Operations Director may wish to consult with you and your medical adviser(s) about possible reasonable adjustments.

 6. BREACHES OF THE POLICY

 6.1 If you believe that you may have been disadvantaged on any of the unlawful grounds listed at paragraph 3.1, you are encouraged to raise the matter through SmileWisdom’s grievance procedure.
 If you believe that you may have been harassed on any of the unlawful grounds listed at paragraph 3.1, you are encouraged to raise the matter through our bullying and harassment policy.
 Allegations regarding potential breaches of this policy will be treated in confidence and investigated in accordance with the relevant procedure.
 Students who make such allegations in good faith will not be victimised or treated less favourably as a result.
 False allegations of a breach in this policy which are found to have been made in bad faith will, however, be dealt with.

 6.2 If, after investigation, you are proven to have harassed any other students on the grounds of age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marital status and pregnancy & maternity or otherwise act in breach of this policy, you will be subject to disciplinary action.
 In serious cases, such behaviour may constitute gross misconduct and, as such, may result in summary dismissal.
 Your tutor will always take a strict approach to serious breaches of this policy.